There are all kinds of travelers, but a few traits unite them all.

 You meet so many strangers and mix with so many cultures.
 Different languages are reaching your ears and sound like music.
 New people.
 New transport.
 New currency.
 It all changes all the time and you just go with the flow.
 You misread the train schedule and miss your train?
 No worries.
 You are not really on a schedule… so why sweat it?
 You shrug it off and go grab a beer.
 The more things change, the more flexible you become.

 2. Travelers are Resilient

 You’re on the go.
 You are there to see and do.
 Like the United States Postal Service: Neither snow nor rain nor heat nor gloom of night…will stop you.
 If it’s raining you throw on your hooded rain jacket.
 If it’s cold you pile on the fleecy layers.
 If it’s hot, you strip down to the barest threads.
 Less seems to bother you because you’ve walked through it all – and usually all the while schlepping 30 pounds on your back.

+Another word to describe a travel: courageous.
 Just the fact that you are out in the world in the first place means you must have the balls to do it.
 The more you travel, the less scary the big, bad world seems.
-You’re often told that you’ve got moxie and chutzpah.
+You’re often told that you’ve got moxie and balls.
 After conquering the world… nothing really scares you.